Essential Guide to the Post-Graduation Work Permit (PGWP) in Canada

 📌 NEW: Other Eligibility Criteria of PGWP (as of November 1, 2024)

-Starting November 1, 2024, eligible students will be required to take a recognized immigration language test and achieve a minimum of Canadian Language Benchmark level 5 under the new PGWP eligibility requirements.
+Starting November 1, 2024, eligible students will be required to take a recognized immigration language test and achieve a minimum of Canadian Language Benchmark level 5 under the new eligibility requirements.

 1. Language proficiency requirements